Requirements & Deadlines

 - GED results, if applicable

 - Official transcripts from all post-secondary institutions including college transcripts from any dual enrollment courses (We require an explanation for any Ws, Is, or gaps in education.
-Please provide this explanation in the "additional information" section of The Common Application.)
+Please provide this explanation in the "additional information" section of the Common Application, or in the "Education Interruption" section in the member questions area on the Coalition Application.)

 - List of all current and future courses

-- Required test scores: ACT with writing or SAT with writing if taken as a high school student; and MELAB, TOEFL, IELTS if English is not your first language
+- Required test scores: ACT or SAT if taken as a high school student; and MELAB, TOEFL, IELTS if English is not your first language

 - Optional unless requested: Academic Evaluator/Instructor recommendation, college report, and midyear report

-* We do not send a notification of approval or denial of the fee waiver request.
-If the waiver is denied, you will receive a $75 bill from us.
+*You can apply for a fee waiver in the application if you meet certain criteria.
+Visit Enrollment Connect to view your application fee waiver status.
+International students are not eligible for fee waivers.
 Students who are 1/4 or more Native American blood quantum and are an enrolled citizen of a U.S. Federally Recognized Tribe as certified by their Tribal Enrollment Department will have their application fee waived.

 Successful candidates usually will present a distinguished record of college study, earning a cumulative GPA of B (3.0 on a 4.0 scale) or better.
 In those schools/colleges where the number of applications exceed available spaces (e.g., College of Literature, Science, and the Arts), admission is highly competitive.